Justice and Public Safety

 Senator Booker took to the Senate floor in July 2016 to support a filibuster aimed at getting the Senate to act on common sense policies to reduce gun violence, including closing the so-called "terror gap" loophole and implementing universal background checks on all gun purchases.

-Senator Booker is committed to Congress's passage of comprehensive immigration reform.
 He supports a course of action that offers a reasonable path to citizenship while doing more to secure our country's borders.
 A common sense approach to immigration will improve economic conditions in America, foster a more secure nation, and help us live up to our ideals and values.

 In the Senator's Newark and Camden offices, New Jerseyans and their families can request help with immigration and citizenship issues.
 If you or a loved one would like assistance from Senator Booker's office with a casework issue, click here.